 - All development starts in default branch.
 Before any changes are made by developers, they create a short-lived named branch that depicts the intent of the change.

-- Developers make commits and work on their own branch.
-If they are stuck or need communication, they communicate with our standard protocols (instead of Pull Requests in gitHubFlow).
+- Developers make commits and work on that branch.
+If they are stuck or need information, they communicate with our standard protocols (instead of Pull Requests in gitHubFlow).

-- Once the development on that branch is considered complete, pull request is open and Administrators reviews the changes.
-If the changes are accepted, Administrators integrate the changes into default.
+- Once the development on that branch is considered complete, pull request is open and Administrators review the changes.
+If the changes are accepted, Administrators integrate the changes into 'default' branch.